Chromatic numbers of Kneser-type graphs: Proof of Theorem

 At first we note that we may assume that $n=p^2-1$, where $p$ is a prime.
 So we can identify $[n]$ with the set $\FF_p^2 \setminus 0$.
 Denote $V = \FF_p^2,~ \fG = GL_2(\FF_p)$ and consider the family $\A = \{\{v_1, \ldots, v_5\}:~v_i \in V\setminus 0,~v_1 + \ldots + v_5 = 0,~ v_1, \ldots, v_5 \text{ are pairwise non-collinear}\}$.
 It is easy to see that $\A$ is an approximate $(n, 5, 4)$-design and $|\A| \sim \frac{n^4}{120}$.

-We need to take care of $4$-element subsets of $V\setminus 0$ which are not contained in any set from $\A$, i.e. we need to ensure that these vertices can be colored using only $o(n^2)$ colors.
-This is done in Section \ref{ss6}.

-Now we focus on $4$-element sets which are contained in sets from $\A$.
+First, we show how to color in a small number of colors all $4$-element sets which are contained in sets from $\A$.
 In order to color them properly it is enough to color sets from $\A$ in such a way that two sets of the same color intersect in at most $1$ element.
 To do this, we divide $\A$ into orbits under the action of $\fG$: $\A=\A_1 \cup \ldots \cup \A_l$.
 We note that $l \sim \frac{n^2}{120}$ because $|\A|\sim \frac{n^4}{120}$ and $|\fG| \sim n^2$.
 The idea is to color each orbit separately from the others.
-The main observation is that inside of each orbit the induced subgraph has a bounded degree: let $A_1, A_2 \in \A_i$ be adjacent, that is $|A_1 \cap A_2| \ge 2$; since $\A_i$ is an orbit, there is $g\in \fG$ such that $A_2 = gA_1$, but the number of $g \in \fG$ such that $|A_1 \cap gA_1| \ge 2$ is at most $20\cdot 19$ because a linear map is determined by the image of any two linearly independent vectors.
-Denote the set of such $g$ by $E_i$, we see that the induced subgraph in each orbit becomes isomorphic to a Cayley graph on $\fG$ with generators $E_i$.
+The main observation is that inside of each orbit the induced subgraph has a very special structure: to see this, let $A_1, A_2 \in \A_i$ be an adjacent pair of vertices from the same orbit, that is $|A_1 \cap A_2| \ge 2$; since $\A_i$ is an orbit, there is $g\in \fG$ such that $A_2 = gA_1$, so the map $g$ maps a pair of elements of $A_1$ to another pair of elements of $A_1$.
+Since any linear map on a vector space is completely determined by its action on a basis elements, this in particular implies that the degree of any vertex in $\A_i$ is always at most $20 \cdot 19$.
+Let $E_i$ be the set of $g \in \fG$ such that $|gA_1 \cap A_1| \ge 2$.
+We conclude that the graph induced on $\A_i$ has the structure of a Cayley graph on $\fG$ with the set of generators $E_i$.

-For the most of the orbits $\A_i$ we are able to control the local structure of this Cayley graph using algebraic tools.
-This allowed us to construct a proper coloring of a quite large neighborhood of any vertex in the orbit.
-But there may be some ``global" obstructions to extend these ``local" coloring to the whole orbit.
+For most of the orbits $\A_i$ we are able to gain enough control on the local structure of this Cayley graph using algebraic tools.
+This allows us to construct a proper coloring of a large neighborhood of any vertex in the orbit $\A_i$.
+But there may be some ``global" obstructions to extend these ``local" colorings to the whole orbit.
 To overcome this, we construct a reasonably small set $\A^{wall} \subset \A$ such that for almost all orbits $\A_i$ the set $\A_i \setminus \A^{wall}$ splits into tiny components for which the local coloring can be applied.
 It remains to color the set $\A^{wall}$ and all remaining orbits which have not yet been colored.
 This can be done by estimating the maximal degrees of the corresponding induced subgraphs and using other crude bounds.
-The following simple observation is also used.
+In particular, the following simple observation is used.

 \begin{claim} Let $H$ be a graph.
 Suppose that the vertex set of $H$ is covered by a system of subsets: $V(H) = \bigcup_{i=1}^{m} A_i$.
 Suppose that for any $v \in V(H)$ the number of edges between $v$ and the set $\bigcup_{A_i \not \ni v} A_i$ is at most $d$.
 Suppose that for any $i$ $\chi_{list}(H|_{A_i}) \le l$ holds.
 Then $\chi(G) \le l+d$. \end{claim}